Step 4 - How to Add Functions/Variables by Scripts

 (Library Scripts)

-You can define variables and functions in script files in "lib" folder, and use them in expressions of the Step-1 and Step-2, and in scripts of the Step-3.
-Scripts for providing functions/variables is referred as "library scripts" on the RINPn and the Vnano.
+You can define variables and functions in script files within the "lib" folder and use them in expressions from Step-1 and Step-2, as well as in scripts from Step-3.
+These scripts are referred to as "library scripts" in both RINPn and Vnano.

 How to Use Library Scripts

-An example library script "ExampleLibrary.vnano" is in "lib" folder, and it is set to be loaded by default.
-The content of this example script is as follows:
+An example library script, "ExampleLibrary.vnano," is located in the "lib" folder and is set to be loaded by default.
+Here is the content of this script:

 float libvar = 2.0;